 (Link to Council Priorities: Economic Development)

-The Leader introduced the report and reminded Members that the Elmbridge Civic Improvement Fund had been established in 2009 to provide investment to make the Borough’s High Streets and Town Centres more attractive shopping destinations.
-The Fund had been created with an initial £1 million from the Local Authority Business Growth Incentive Scheme (LABGI).
+The Portfolio Holder for Resources introduced the report and reminded Members that the Elmbridge Civic Improvement Fund (ECIF) had been established in 2009 to provide investment to make the Borough’s high streets and town centres more attractive shopping destinations.
+The Fund had been created with £1 million from the Local Authority Business Growth Incentive (LABGI) scheme.

-(a) £200,000 be transferred from the Strategic Reserve (Local Authority Business Growth Incentive) to increase the available balance for the Elmbridge Civic Improvement Fund;
+(d) £150,000 be transferred from the Local Authority Business Growth Incentive scheme (LABGI) to the Elmbridge Civic Improvement Fund;

-(c) the Elmbridge Civic Improvement Fund be extended for another two years until 31 March 2020.
+(e) the Elmbridge Civic Improvement Fund be extended for a further two years until 31 March 2021; and

 (f) the threshold for approval by the Leader of the Council and Chairman of the Overview & Scrutiny Committee be increased for those grants above £7,500.